 Hard water spots and other stains aren’t permanent, but they will reoccur as long as your water hardness levels remain high.
 That means you might feel like you’re stuck in a constant cycle of cleaning, watching stains build up and then cleaning again.
 To break the pattern, it’s smart to invest in a long-term solution like a water softener (and to know a few hard water stain removal tricks in the meantime).

 Does all that scrubbing, soaking and cleaning sound like a lot of work?
 Are you worried that hard water stain removal will be part of your life forever, including all that wasted time and money?

 There’s plenty to know about hard water and its impact, but that doesn’t mean you have to spend time, money and energy worrying over every hard water spot.
-A water softener can help eliminate recurring hard water stains at their source.
-Say goodbye to negative effects on your hair, skin, dishes, appliances and fixtures — soft water is just around the corner.
+A water softener can help eliminate recurring hard water stains and save you time and money in the process.

-To take the first step toward soft water, schedule a free, in-home water test today.
+To take the first step toward soft water, schedule your free, in-home water test and consultation today.

 Get better water in your home by scheduling an appointment with your local Culligan Water Expert.

 Be prepared - review these important tips to navigate an emergency that could impact your water.